Diving with great white sharks in South Australia

 “A passion for all things marine and a positive attitude for learning will take you a long way,” she says.
 “Subjects taken in high school such as biology, chemistry and maths can make the first year a little less daunting.”

-She says that even for those who have different backgrounds but want to go into marine science that these things can easily be picked up with preparatory classes and a little hard work.
+She says that even for those who have different backgrounds but want to go into marine science preparatory classes and a little hard work can help.
 And the hard work will be well rewarded, once the field trips are on the agenda.